brainsciencecenter/bscLPC/docs/support/support.md

 ## If you can't connect

-## Ensure you are logged in to the correct place
+## Ensure you are logged in to the correct node

+There are three access points at {node}.pmacs.upenn.edu, where {node} is

+* transfer - no shell access, scp / sftp only for uploading or downloading data.
+* sciget - shell access + Internet, git, other data transfer.
+* scisub - job submission. bsub, ibash, xbash, only work from here.

+None of these login nodes should be used for computationally intensive jobs, and most of the data processing software is unavailable on these machines.
+To run something like FSL or FreeSurfer interactively, request a compute slot with ibash or xbash.

 # Community resources

 ## UPenn MRI Slack

 # PMACS support

 ## Password reset

 ## Opening a ticket

+## Additional computing resources